 Irish textbooks distort the birthplace of Jesus and the history of Auschwitz

-The Institute for Monitoring Peace and Cultural Tolerance in School Education (IMPACT-se), an Israeli non-profit organization that monitors the content of school textbooks, discovered distortions in Irish schoolbooks.
-One inaccurately states that Jesus was born in a country called „Palestine“, which is also known as the Holy Land and located between the Jordan River and the Mediterranean Sea.
-Another identifies Auschwitz as a “prisoner of war camp” which is the trivialization of the Holocaust.
+The Institute for Monitoring Peace and Cultural Tolerance in School Education (IMPACT-se), an Israeli non-profit organisation that monitors the content of school textbooks, discovered distortions in Irish schoolbooks.
+One inaccurately states that Jesus was born in a country called „Palestine”, which is also known as the Holy Land and located between the Jordan River and the Mediterranean Sea.
+Another identifies Auschwitz as a „prisoner of war camp”, which is the trivialisation of the Holocaust.
 Both behaviours are codified in the International Holocaust Remembrance Alliance’s definition of antisemitism.

-The IMPACT-se published a report titled „European Textbooks Ireland Review,“ in which it highlights numerous discrepancies in Irish textbooks about Jesus Christ, the Jewish people, Israel and the Holocaust, reports the JNS.
+The IMPACT-se published a report titled „European Textbooks Ireland Review,” which highlights numerous discrepancies in Irish textbooks about Jesus Christ, the Jewish people, Israel and the Holocaust, reports the JNS.

 The text was found in an Irish religious studies textbook from 2020 for 7–9th graders.
-According to the report, it is part of a pattern of “oversimplification and delegitimization” of Israel and Jews.
+According to the report, it is part of a pattern of „oversimplification and delegitimisation” of Israel and Jews.

 „Historical references to Jesus living in ‘Palestine’ without appropriate context can contribute to narratives that challenge Israel’s legitimacy and undermine the Jewish historical connection to the land,” wrote IMPACT-se, since the area where Jesus lived was primarily referred to as Judea at the time.